cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-service.md

 - Auth (AWS Cognito)
 - Search (Algolia)

 After you have generated the services, it's time to provide them with configurations.
 Edit file `\config\default.json` and add necessary information there.
-Each service should have own object with configurations.
+Each service should have its own object with configurations.
 Make sure to check the application port there as well.

 {% hint style="info" %}
 CXCloud does not provide any testable configurations.
 You must purchase licenses for selected services and set them up yourself.